 CAN THE GENERAL PUBLIC Shop at Grassroots?

 HOW DO I BECOME A MEMBER?

 A one-time fee of $200 per individual or household is collected.
 There are no annual maintenance fees or any other costs associated with membership.
-You can also choose to pay in monthly installments, beginning with $50/month for the first month, then $30/month for the next five.
+You can also choose to pay in monthly installments, beginning with five equal monthly payments of $33.34 and one final payment of $33.30.

 The $200 contribution is the only liability of the member.
 Members are not responsible for any of the debts or other obligations of the co-op.
 There is no work requirement for membership.
 You will not be asked to work in the store.

 Memberships are refundable, but the timing of those refunds are at the discretion of the Board.
 Because membership is ownership in the co-op, and a vital part of managing the grocery store's cash flow, refund requests are considered periodically (such as at the end of each fiscal year).